AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Can ECS instances in different VPCs communicate with each other?

-Express Connect and Cloud Enterprise Network \(CEN\) can be used to allow VPCs to connect to each other.
+Express Connect and Cloud Enterprise Network \(CEN\) can be used to allow ECS instances in different VPCs to communicate with each other.
 For more information, see [Step 1: Network planning]() in *CEN documentation*.

 ## How do I handle a CentOS DNS resolution timeout?